foelkdavid/hyperx-volume-wheel-fix-rs/README.md

 Try to adjust the device filter and the Keycodes, then it should work.

 This way you can make this work with any type of input.

+## Current Functionality:
+#### Note: All of this already works in the [python version](https://github.com/foelkdavid/hyperx-volume-wheel-fix/edit/main/README.md).
+- [x] The volume wheel works and can successfully control the volume of audio sinks/etc.
+- [ ] Automatic detection of input/event path. -> no further config needed
+- [ ] Daemon runs in different modes (waiting and control)
+    - this allows for hotplugging etc.
+- [ ] Desktop notifications based status of daemon:
+  - Daemon is waiting for headset/adapter
+  - Daemon connected to headset/adapter
+  - Daemon disconnected from headset/adapter